 What upset the Party press and many in the bar was the Governor's failure to appoint their favorite, three-term Attorney General, Frank R. E. Cornell, to the helm of the Court.
 Instead, by promoting McMillan, the Governor created a vacancy in the associate justice ranks that he filled with thirty-four year old George B. Young, an obscure Minneapolis lawyer who was not politically active and unknown to lawyers and Party members around the state.

 Though Young held the office, Cornell decided to seek the nomination of the Republican Party for Associate Justice at its State Convention on September 9, 1874.
 He quickly marshalled enough support and received the unanimous endorsement of the convention.

 The Democrats nominated Ramsey County District Court Judge Wescott Wilkin for Chief Justice and William Lochren, a prominent Minneapolis lawyer, for Associate Justice.

 The general election on November 3, 1874 was unusual.
-It was the only state-wide election in the state's history where only candidates for the Supreme Court were on the ballot.
+It was the first state-wide election in the state's history where only candidates for the Supreme Court were on the ballot.
+A second would follow in 1882 when Chief Justice Gilfillan ran unopposed for re-election.
 In all other state-wide elections, candidates for political offices such as governor or president were also listed.

 The author of this article speculates on why Governor Davis appointed George Young to the Court and how Frank Cornell, an able, ambitious, politically astute lawyer, successfully challenged him for the Party's nomination..... and won election to the Court.